Back in the U.S.A.

 "Back in the U.S.A." is a song written by Chuck Berry that was released in 1959 and was a top 40 hit.
 A cover version in 1978 by Linda Ronstadt was also a hit.

 Chuck Berry version

 Chuck Berry first issued the song on Chess Records in 1959 as a single which reached number 37 in the Billboard Hot 100.
 It also reached number 16 on the R&B chart.
 The song was later included on Berry's 1962 album More Chuck Berry.
-The song's lyrics were supposedly written based upon Berry returning to the United States following a trip to Australia and witnessing the living standards of Australian Aborigines.
+The song's lyrics were written upon Berry returning to the United States following a trip to Australia "which was a drag, I mean really a drag.
+I never found even a hot dog".
 Berry's biography on the Rock and Roll Hall of Fame website states Berry "saluted such everyday pleasures as the drive-ins and corner cafes 'where hamburgers sizzle on an open grill night and day/Yeah, and a jukebox jumping with records like in the U.S.A.'"

 Recording

-The song was recorded on February 17, 1959, in Chicago, Illinois.
+The song was recorded in Chicago, Illinois, on February 17, 1959.